-Apply the proportions (available from the DHS website) in each beneficiary type for the closest therapy that is currently listed (the main comparator, if it is PBS listed), if appropriate.
+Apply the proportions (available from the Services Australia website) in each beneficiary type for the closest therapy that is currently listed (the main comparator, if it is PBS listed), if appropriate.
 Present different weights if they are likely to apply.

 These estimates may assist in determining the copayment to be removed from the dispensed price for maximum quantity (DPMQ) or the dispensed price for maximum amount (DPMA).